microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 > :x: **Please add a description.**

-This task currently only works for Azure DevOps PRs, but support for PRs on other platforms will be added in the future.
-If run against PRs for other platforms now, the task will be skipped.
+The complete functionality is currently only present for Azure DevOps PRs.
+For GitHub, GitHub AE, and GitHub Enterprise PRs, only the title will be updated.
+If run against PRs for other platforms, the task will be skipped.

 ## Deploying